22 Best Trees For Bees + FREE Printable

 Fruit trees do a great job of luring bees.

-Fruit trees may provide us with healthy produce, but they’re also ideal for honey bees.
-Cherry, apple, pear, plum, and peach trees are all ideal trees for beekeepers and their hives.
-You may want to also plant an early flowering fruit tree like the blackthorn or cherry plum.
-That way, you extend the foraging season for the bees.
+Fruit trees provide healthy produce and are also ideal for honey bees.
+Cherry, apple, pear, plum, and peach trees are suitable for beekeepers and their hives.

 15. Sourwood